CONTACT Denyse at: firstname.lastname@example.org

 Denyse is represented by the Jonathan Williams Literary Agency, Dublin Tel: +353 01 2803482 email: email@example.com

 Me on Me:

 Shortly after we arrived in Rome, our next posting, my mother died following a long illness.
 She would have loved Italy.
 Three weeks later, I found myself in a cold, Irish boarding school – the easiest way to finish off my education.
 Strange times.
-The other girls spoke so fast, while I had a slow Aussie drawl, and I would never quite fit in, but St Mary’s was nonetheless a sanctuary.
+The other girls spoke so fast compared to my slow Aussie drawl, but St Mary’s was nonetheless a sanctuary.
 All I had to do was study, and grieve, surrounded by kindness.

 And so I go on, in this writer’s life, here in Ireland, which is where I keep my soul.
-It’s a peculiar kind of a way to make a living, insofar as most writers don’t actually make a living from their books, but the itch won’t go away even when you scratch it.
-I also love to organise and administrate, which I’m good at it, and I hugely enjoyed my role as Director of the West Cork Literary Festival (books AND organizing!), but my fingertips tingled, and characters clamoured to be let out of the filing cabinet inside my head, so I returned to full-time writing and my sixth novel, Of Sea and Sand, was published in 2018.
+It’s a peculiar kind of a way to make a living, but the itch won’t go away even when you scratch it.
+I also love to organise and administrate, so I hugely enjoyed my role as Director of the West Cork Literary Festival (books AND organizing!), but my fingertips tingled and characters clamoured to be let out of the filing cabinet inside my head, so I returned to full-time writing after four years with the festival.
+My sixth novel, Of Sea and Sand, was published in 2018.